For your free copy of the "UPO REPORTER" newsletter,

 VOLUME 13, NUMBER 4

-It’s an often overlooked fact that the United Planning Organization was an early testing ground for the unique concept that would ultimately become Head Start, perhaps the most successful child education program in the world.
+Record Grant Amount for UPO Head Start Its an often overlooked fact that the United Planning Organization was an early testing ground for the unique concept that would ultimately become Head Start, perhaps the most successful child education program in the world.
+Over the ensuing years, UPO has maintained its lead in comprehensive and innovative childcare with a record envied by many not only in the Washington, DC area but nationally as well.

 Back to 12/2000 Issue index page for more articles